 The Stars Talk About True Blood’s Fifth Season on HBO

-HBO’s True Blood stars went to Comic-Con and were treated like rock stars, as was the pro-ducer Alan Ball, who gave the en-thusiastic crowd some teasers about what’s upcoming.
-The HBO drama has just started its fifth season and Ball reports that three new romances are going to surprise everyone.
-Plus he let fans know that the background story of the deceased parents of Sookie Stackhouse (Anna Paquin) will be explored, and that will especially affect her trouble-making brother Jason (Ryan Kwanten).
+HBO’s True Blood stars went to Comic-Con this summer and were treated like rock stars, as was the producer Alan Ball, who gave the enthusiastic crowd some plot teasers.
+Now the HBO drama’s season finale airs this Sunday and Ball reports it’s been great storytelling with three new romances that surprised everyone.
+Plus there was the background story of the deceased parents of Sookie Stackhouse (Anna Paquin) that was explored, which especially affected her troubled brother Jason (Ryan Kwanten).

 Another thing that’s special about the current run of True Blood is that Stephen Moyer, who plays the super-hot cold-blooded vampire Bill Compton, got to direct episode eight of this season.
 It was nerve-wracking, he admits, but the entire cast had nothing but praise for his skills at the helm.

 The popular cast includes Alexander Skarsgard, Joe Mangienello, Deborah Ann Woll, Sam Trammell, Rutina Wesley, and drop-dead gorgeous blonde Kristin Bauer van Straten, who relishes her role as a vampire vixen.

 Anna Paquin and her leading man Stephen Moyer got married in 2010, and now have a baby on the way, which will not get in the way of all the drama in their on-screen relationship.
 Although Paquin reports that Sookie and Bill’s love for each other will always be a factor in the storylines, “no one wants these characters being happy because that doesn’t make for interesting stories.”
 So there are more troubles ahead.